jisosomppi/log-analysis/documentation/project_diary.md

 We're using plugins for Elasticsearch that haven't yet been updated to work with the newest version, so we had to come up with a way to use an older version of the components.
 Our solution for this is to create a local repository with the 6.4.2 versions of all the Elastic components.
 Salt can then be used to target these packages for installation, removing the chance of conflicts.

 ### Additional documentation can be found in [the Salt directory](https://github.com/jisosomppi/log-analysis/tree/master/salt)

+### Week 16
+Freezing the project and polishing our documentations.